nathanIL/QSDocker/README.md

 # QSDocker
 Quickly Start a personalized Docker container by using a wizard like look & feel.

-A lightweight (compare to [docker-manager](https://github.com/nathanIL/docker-manager)) experimental project.
+A lightweight (compared to [docker-manager](https://github.com/nathanIL/docker-manager)) experimental project.

 ## Features
 * [jwt](http://jwt.io/) authentication.